paveldudka/TestableAndroidApp/README.md

 # TestableAndroidApp
-Demo project to illustrate how to leverage Dagger2 capabilities for your testing needs
+Demo project to illustrate how to leverage Dagger2 capabilities for your testing needs.